 Options, Options, Options

 The I/O Multiplexer is just one of the new products I’ve been working on.
-I’ve also developed a new CTR2-Mini Audio Controller and refined the original CTR2-Mini SO2R Controller.
-These products bring audio management to the CTR2-Mini ecosystem allowing you to share two microphones and a set of headphones with every radio in your station.
+I’ve also developed a new CTR2-Mini Audio Controller.
+This unit brings audio management to the CTR2-Mini ecosystem allowing you to share two microphones and a set of headphones with every radio in your station.
 They also have an audio port that you can connect to a PC sound card that allows you to connect your PC to every radio in your shack.
 The diagrams below show these configurations.

-You can order the PCB kit and build the multiplexer yourself using the bill of materials I created on Mouser.com.
+You can order the PCB kit and build the multiplexer yourself using the BOM here.
 As of February 2023 the cost of all the parts with shipping to the US is around $71, plus the cost of the PCB kit.
 The PCB kit comes with the multiplexer PCB, the front panel, the rear panel, and the mounting hardware for the PCB.
 I can also provide assembled and tested units for an additional cost.

-The optional CTR2-Mini ASR antenna switch relay driver will be available after the next board run.
+The optional CTR2-Mini ASD (Antenna Switch Driver) is included when you purchase either the assembled I/O Multiplexer or the multiplexer PCB kit.
 This module converts the open-collector outputs from the multiplexer to +12VDC active outputs to drive antenna switches like the DX Engineering RR8B-HP that require +12VDC to pull in their antenna relays.
 The open collector outputs work fine with the antenna switches such as the modular antenna switch kit from RemoteQTH.com.

 Contact me if you have any question about this unit,